Fujiwara–Moritani reaction: Latest examples

 Even though the original conditions of the Fujiwara–Moritani reaction are not practical, this reaction has significant importance in the sense that it showed the possibility for other transformations that were later developed.
 Recent advancements have unveiled the mechanism of the Fujiwara–Moritani reaction to some extent which has allowed the development of new systems that enable similar transformations on complex substrates.

 One of the earliest examples of the Fujiwara–Moritani reaction in total synthesis is found in the enantioselective total synthesis of clavicipitic acid by the Murakami group.
 They used stoichiometric palladium acetate to couple 4-bromo indole and protected dehydroalanine.
 Notably, the aryl bromide survived the reaction conditions which permitted orthogonal C-H olefination techniques to be utilized.
 Differentiation of the C3 and C4 positions was now possible, whereas conventional cross coupling methods with the dihalogenated indole had regioselectivity issues.

 Fagnou's group showed that direct C-H arylation of an indole is possible using palladium catalysis with a copper oxidant.
 Although the reaction requires high temperature, acidic solvent, and solvent quantities of the coupling partner, this demonstration of a selective and direct hetero aryl-aryl coupling is notable.

 The Yu group developed an Aryl C-H olefination reaction in which aryl carboxylic acids were directly coupled to olefins through the aryl C-H bond.
 Note: this is not the Fujiwara–Moritani reaction because it is directed by the free acid.
 The Fujiwara–Moritani reaction is typified by non-directed C–H palladation consistent with regioselectivity of Friedel-Crafts reactions.
 They also applied their methodology for the total synthesis of (+)-Lithospermic acid.
-It is worth noting that the product yield is as high as 93% despite the complexity of both coupling partners.
-This is the one of the best examples in which C-H olefination simplifies the retro synthesis and demonstrates a convergent synthesis of this complex natural product.
+The product yield is as high as 93% despite the complexity of both coupling partners.
+This is one of the best examples in which C-H olefination simplifies the retro synthesis and demonstrates a convergent synthesis of this complex natural product.

 The Lipshutz group dramatically improved the conditions of the Fujiwara–Moritani reaction by developing reaction conditions that utilize water as the solvent and obviate the need for an exogenous acid.
 Although the substrate scope is limited to p-methoxy aryl species, Lipshutz's report suggested that the Fujiwra-Moritani can be run under milder conditions.